 - file management for both local and remote files.
-Files can be transferred by dragging and droping between file systems.
-Multiple files can be selected and transferred in this way. - launching Artemis and ACT with sequences and tab files from files on the remote machines. - running BLAST and Fasta searches can be sent from the local machine that is running Artemis and run on the remote machine.
-To do this the software (BLAST and Fasta) need to be set up on the remote side (see the section called Configuring Searches to be run via SSH).
+Files can be transferred by dragging and dropping between file systems.
+Multiple files can be selected and transferred in this way. - launching Artemis and ACT with sequences and tab files from files on the remote machines.